Wayne Jarvis BA MA MCIfA

-Wayne gained a first in his BA in Archaeological Studies from the University of Leicester in 1991 (also gaining two awards), and his Landscape Studies MA in 1995.
-Wayne also holds qualifications in Field Archaeology, Information Technology (C&G/NVQ III), CSCS, Quarry Passport, and a Health and Safety at Work First Aid Certificate.
+He has surveying, IT, and environmental archaeology skills having produced various archaeobotany reports.
+Wayne gained a first from Leicester in 1991 (BA Archaeological Studies), and a Landscape Studies MA in 1995.
+He also holds qualifications in Field Archaeology, Information Technology (DTP, Microsoft Office), a CSCS, Quarry Passport, and HSW First Aid Certificate.
+He has published articles in local and national journals.